 Cloud computing offers a host of advantages including reduced costs, subscription payment models, increased application performance, and greatly improved flexibility and scalability to quickly and cost-effectively adapt to evolving business and technical requirements.

 As a CIO or other business leader, the decision you need to make is no longer whether or not to migrate or build new apps in the cloud, but rather, how can you best leverage it to continue to innovate, drive revenue, and stay ahead of the competition.
-The top trends we’ll explore in this article will provide some great food for thought in answering that pivotal question.
+The top cloud computing trends we’ll explore in this article will provide some great food for thought in answering that pivotal question.

 The concept of automation has existed for many years in a range of industries.
 But today, automation is being transformed into what’s now called “hyperautomation” thanks to emerging technologies like AI and machine learning.
 When applied to cloud-based application development, hyperautomation allows for more intelligent, high-quality, and dynamic provisioning, deployment, and monitoring of applications built in the cloud.